WanderInTheRain/filesystem/README.md

 # Simple File System

-This project implements a simple shell file system in C++.
-The shell allows users to navigate a virtual file system, create directories, create files, edit files, remove files and directories, list files and directories, and quit the shell.
+This project implements a simple shell file system in C++, enabling users to interact with a virtual file system through a command-line interface.
+The shell facilitates directory navigation, file creation, editing, removal, listing, and quitting functionalities.

 ## Overview

-The shell consists of the following main components:
+The shell comprises the following main components:

 1. **Shell Class (`shell.h`, `shell.cpp`):** Defines the shell interface and provides methods to interact with the virtual file system.

-2. **Manager Class (`man.h`):** Manages the file system operations such as initializing the file system, maintaining the directory structure, handling file operations, and managing memory allocation.
+2. **Manager Class (`man.h`):** Manages the file system operations, including initializing the file system, maintaining the directory structure, handling file operations, and managing memory allocation.

-3. **Memory Class (`memory.h`):** Manages the memory operations such as reading from and writing to disk blocks, and maintaining the file system's memory state.
+3. **Memory Class (`memory.h`):** Manages memory operations such as reading from and writing to disk blocks, and maintaining the file system's memory state.

 4. **File and Directory Classes (`fd.h`):** Define the structures for files and directories in the file system.